 The talk covered a broad range of topics, starting with what my own personal educational pedigree was, and how a language degree from the UK was quite different to one in Austria.

 I also explained about language services in various governmental and near-governmental settings, focussing on the the challenge of starting up language services.
 Furthermore, I addressed how language services work with freelancers, the kinds of profiles looked for.
 I then looked into how Europeanisation in public administration contributes to the need for language services.

 The Role of Technology

 I covered issues about training, project management, the use of technology (CAT and MT).
-I also illustrated how technology can be used for QA of translations.
+I also illustrated how technology can be used for Quality assurance (QA) tools in Trados can be used for example to check that the terminology used corresponds to that in a Termbase.
+More of translations.
 Additionally, the talk also provided a brief overview about the state of the industry.
 I also mentioned how (N)MT affects the market for translation, and the profile of translators.

 I found the exercise rewarding – hopefully I structured it in a way that showed the transition from the theoretical side (as part of a degree course) to the practical side of being a translator), with a particular focus on Austria as a market for translators.

 If anyone in higher education in Austria would like me to give a similar talk – feel free to get in touch.
 My employer supports this kind of outreach exercise, and is forthcoming in approving such speaking engagements.